jreisinger/have-done/README.md

 (practice).
 However, these are *expiring* assets so you have to keep them fresh.

-While honing your *knowledge* keep in mind these principles (based on The Pragmatic Programmer):
+While honing your *knowledge* keep in mind these principles:

 * Invest regularly - make learning a habit
 * Diversify - know the ins and outs of the technology you are working with